Mause/websocket-notifications/README.md

 Moderately simple websocket and python based webkit notifications pusher "system"

-* Remake debug checkbox, enabled or disables debug output
-* also, make sure that when debugging is not enable that the debug div is not visible

 * Add/write machine/programmatic interface/client library for submitting new notifications to clients :D